DerivativeOfLog7/it-keyboard-improvements/README.md

 # it-keyboard-improvements
 Extremely simple [AutoHotKey](https://www.autohotkey.com/) 2.0 scripts to add some much needed features to the Italian keyboard layout.
 I decided to share it in case anyone else finds it useful or want to use it as inspiration to create their own for their needs.
 Currently contains three hotkeys for characters whose absence I find inexcusable in the keyboard layout (´\`~), accented uppercase vowels (ÀÈÉÌÒÙ) (was it that hard to assign a shortcut to them when the keyboard layout was created??), the schwa (ə), and a few mathematical symbols.
-There's also a version which contains all greek letters that don't have [homoglyphs](https://en.wikipedia.org/wiki/Homoglyph) in the latin scripts; since I don't think many people need those I separated them.
+There's also a version which contains all greek letters that don't have [homoglyphs](https://en.wikipedia.org/wiki/Homoglyph) in the latin scripts (note that ν, "ni", lowercase greek N, is rendered differently from v in some fonts, so it's included); since I don't think many people need those I separated them.
 More symbols will be added as I see the need to have quick access on them for my use cases.

 # Layout